MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether offline files are fully synchronized when users log on.

 This setting also disables the "Synchronize all offline files before logging on" option on the Offline Files tab.
 This prevents users from trying to change the option while a setting controls it.